 Selective amplification of target nucleic acid from the donor sample is achieved by the use of virus-specific forward and reverse primers which are selected from highly conserved regions of the viral nucleic acid.
+For HIV-1 Group M, two different regions of the viral genome are amplified (dual target).
 A thermostable DNA polymerase enzyme is used for both reverse-transcription and amplification.
 The master mix includes deoxyuridine triphosphate (dUTP), instead of deoxythimidine triphosphate (dTTP), which is incorporated into the newly synthesized DNA (amplicon).
-33-35 Any contaminating amplicon from previous PCR runs are eliminated by the AmpErase enzyme [uracil-N-glycosylase], which is included in the PCR master mix, when heated in the first thermal cycling step.
+Any contaminating amplicon from previous PCR runs are eliminated by the AmpErase enzyme [uracil-N-glycosylase], which is included in the PCR master mix, when heated in the first thermal cycling step.
 However, newly formed amplicon are not eliminated since the AmpErase enzyme is inactivated once exposed to temperatures above 55°C.

 The cobas° MPX master mix contains detection probes which are specific for HIV-1 (Groups M and O), HIV-2, HCV, HBV, and IC nucleic acid.
+Detection probes for each HIV-1 Group M target are included along with dual probes for HCV.
 The specific HIV, HCV, HBV, and IC detection probes are each labeled with one of four unique fluorescent dyes which act as a reporter.
 Each probe also has a fifth dye which acts as a quencher.
-The four reporter dyes are measured at defined wavelengths, thus permitting simultaneous detection and discrimination of the amplified HIV, HCV, and HBV targets and the IC.
-When not bound to the target sequence, the fluorescent signal of the intact probes is suppressed by the quencher dye.
+The four reporter dyes are measured at defined wavelengths, thus permitting simultaneous detection and discrimination of the amplified HIV, HCV, and HBV targets and the IC.^{36,37} When not bound to the target sequence, the fluorescent signal of the intact probes is suppressed by the quencher dye.
 During the PCR amplification step, hybridization of the probes to the specific single-stranded DNA template results in cleavage by the 5' to 3' nuclease activity of the DNA polymerase resulting in separation of the reporter and quencher dyes and the generation of a fluorescent signal.
 With each PCR cycle, increasing amounts of cleaved probes are generated and the cumulative signal of the reporter dye is concomitantly increased.
 Since the four specific reporter dyes are measured at defined wavelengths, simultaneous detection and discrimination of the amplified HIV, HCV and HBV targets and the IC are possible.